Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

 {{< /highlight >}}

 Now we're good to go.
-We are using our loaded dataset from above, apply `normalize`, extend by our `timesteps`, split into training and test set with `TRAINING_DAYS`, and choose our `features` and our `y`.
-It is good practive to define CONSTANTS in capital letter in the beginning of your training.
+We are using our loaded dataset from above, apply `normalize`, extend by our `timesteps`, split into training and test set with `TRAINING_DAYS`, choose our `features` and our target `y`.
+It is good practive to define
+CONSTANTS in capital letter in the beginning of your training.
 It helps you to keep eveything structured and is very convenient for testing different setups.

 {{< highlight python "style=emacs" >}}